Must-Have Outlander Gift Guide for Serious Fans

 - Multi-tool Pocket Knife.
 A swiss army knife is great, but that red color might draw an awful lot of attention in a time when a tool like this is unheard of.
 Come to think of it, silver might too.
 Go for black.
 It’s easier to hide.

 - Emergency Survival Kit.
-I feel like I would really need that compass and blanket if I was roaming around in the wilds of any country…no matter what year it is.
+I feel like I would really need a compass and blanket if I was roaming around in the wilds of any country (no matter what year it is) but all survival tools are welcome!

 Tickets, Trip Ideas, & Places to Visit

 **Note: That One Mom is not an affiliate for any of these.
-Not that I wouldn’t want to be, but right now, they are just on my bucket list!!
+Not that I wouldn’t want to be, but right now, they are just events on my bucket list or ones that I have attended!!
+(Remember, I don’t recommend things I don’t own, haven’t done, or am not interested in.
+If you see it here, I want it!)

 - Mary’s Meanders Outlander Tours.
 Mary’s Meanders offers Outlander Tours of Scotland.
 Tours range from one to five days of visits to Outlander filming locations.
 Mary’s Meanders also offers private tours.
 This is on my wish list!